ch4dth0nd3rk0k/ch4dth0nd3rk0k.github.io/_posts/2025-01-11-dating-wars-challenger.md

 There is no *humility* or *gratitude* in this individual.
 Just a sheer need to fight (because they feel so massively insecure from being constantly rejected in the past).
 But wait there is more.
 I sent one final message:

-    I don't think you understand what you're getting into here ... or what matches with me.
+    Me: I don't think you understand what you're getting into here ... or what matches with me.

 Which I might add is extremely true: this person doesn't have the slightest clue (or motivation to know) who I am, what I am about, what type of relationship I value, and who matches me.
 Naturally she had more to say (because clearly she lacks the humility to recognize where she isn't wanted and should bow out gracefully):

-    I have wasted years dating guys that claim to be dominant and they don’t have a clue how to handle me because I’m usually smarter than them and I’m not intimidated by anything.
+    Her: I have wasted years dating guys that claim to be dominant and they don’t have a clue how to handle me because I’m usually smarter than them and I’m not intimidated by anything.
 Yes I am combative and I would absolutely love to be put in my place one day but I have yet to experience that.
 I mean if you would prefer someone that comes already trained then I get that and that’s fine but